Skip to content

 Installation

-LEDET is distributed as stand-alone executable Executable compiled for Windows (only), which can be run without an installed version of Matlab.
-For that to work, you will need to install a freeware software called Matlab Compiler Runtime (MCR).
-Before running LEDET, please follow this link MCR and install the MCR version named "MCR_R2018a_win64_installer".
+LEDET is distributed as stand-alone executable compiled for Windows or for Linux, which can be run without an installed version of Matlab.

 Source code